tdw33/Dungeon-Java-Game/docs/2-full-documentation/Week_5.md

 - The inventory will not have a crafting element, but just options to upgrade full armour set.
 This is based on if the payer has enough of a certain block (e.g. gold)
 -  One enemy type that will have a projectile.
 The enemies can have different armour and damage ratings

-With all this we made our second sprint goals.
+With all this, we made our second sprint goals.
 These were to continue projectiles, digging and placing blocks, documentation.
 Then new targets were refactoring code and countdown timer.

 \